 As someone who has a fully funded emergency fund, has been investing in the stock market for almost 13 years, is a property investor and who is entirely debt-free, including mortgage, I walk the walk and talk the talk.
 I know how to do all the things which you aspire to do and I love nothing better than helping you to avoid the mistakes so that you can get there too.

 I educate you to become empowered and have the tools to make your own decisions.
 You do the work.

 Working with a money coach, you will be encouraged to take ownership of the outcome of the coaching journey.
 Ultimately, your openness to learn about yourself, your ability to acknowledge what needs to change, and your willingness to take action will determine your success.

 Click here to book a call with me to explore if 1:1 coaching is right for you.
-Alternatively, if you are interested in exploring more about how I work in a low-cost, no-commitment membership community of like-minded people on a journey to better their finances, register your interest here.
+Alternatively, if you are interested in accessing The Money Lounge to better your finances, join us here for 3 months of self-led study.